List of Utawarerumono episodes

 Utawarerumono is a 26-episode anime television series based on the visual novel of the same name by Leaf.
 The series aired in Japan between April 3 and September 25, 2006.
 With the first DVD release of the anime on August 23, 2006, a short bonus episode lasting about seven minutes was also included.
 The opening theme is "Musōka" by Suara, the first ending theme used for the first 25 episodes is "Madoromi no Rinne" by Eri Kawai, and the second ending theme used for the final episode is "Kimi ga Tame" by Suara.
 The North American rights to the Utawarerumono anime were initially held by ADV Films for US$109,201 effective August 1, 2006, who completed a full DVD release of the entire series.
 In July 2008, Funimation announced that the license to Utawarerumono (and other titles formerly held by ADV) had transferred to them.

 A three-episode Utawarerumono original video animation (OVA) series was developed by the creators of the anime.
 These episodes focus on side stories from the game which were not covered in the TV series.
 The first OVA was released on June 5, 2009.
 The OVA's opening theme is "Adamant Faith" by Suara and its ending theme is "Yume no Tsuzuki" by Rena Uehara.
 In the first OVA, the episode focuses mainly on Ulthury's relationship with the child, Fumirul, rescued from Niwe's attack, and how she refuses to give up Fumirul to another family, going so far as to attack her friends.

+The anime adaptation of Utawarerumono: The False Faces was announced on June 7, 2015.
+It is produced by White Fox and directed by Keitaro Motonaga, with Takamitsu Kōno supervising the series' scripts, Masahiko Nakata adapting the original character designs, and Naoya Shimokawa and Aquaplus composing the music.
+The series aired from October 3, 2015, to March 26, 2016, and it is streamed on Crunchyroll.
+(Note: Then owned by The Chernin Group and AT&T through Otter Media.)
+Suara performed the two opening theme songs "Fuantei na Kamisama" and "Ten Kakeru Hoshi," as well as the two ending theme songs "Yumekaotsutsuka" and "Hoshi Kudaru Sora Aogimite."

+On October 19, 2019, an anime adaptation of Utawarerumono: Mask of Truth was announced.
+In November 2021, it was revealed to be a television series adaptation produced by White Fox, with Kenichi Kawamura directing, Itsuki Yokoyama writing the series' scripts, Masahiko Nakata designing the characters and serving as chief animation director, and Aquaplus composing the music.
+The 28-episode series aired from July 3 to December 25, 2022, on Tokyo MX and BS11, with the first two episodes premiering back-to-back.
+(Note: Tokyo MX lists the series premiere at 25:00 on July 2, 2022, which is effectively 1:00 a.m.
+JST on July 3.)
+The opening theme song is "Hito Nanda", and the ending theme song is "Hyakunichisō", both performed by Suara.
+Crunchyroll has licensed the series in the English-speaking regions.